crystaldba/postgres-mcp/examples.md

     <tr>
       <td align="left" valign="top">
         <h4>4) Improve the sort for top-rated movies</h4>
-        <p>I haven't heard of movies like "Brothers", "Carraco", etc. in the top-rated page.
-Something is wrong:</p>
+        <p>The top-rated page is showing the classics like "Sisters of the Shrink 4" and "Zhuchok", etc. Something is wrong!</p>
         <blockquote>
           <div>How are the top-rated sorted?
 It seems random.
           Do we have data in those tables?
 Is the query it uses working?</div>
         </blockquote>
-        <div>The Agent queries Postgres and identifies we need to add a minimum on <code>num_votes</code></div>
+        <div>The Agent checks the data and code dentifies that the issue is there is no minimum on the <code>num_votes</code></div>
         <br/>
         <div>So I ask:</div>
         <blockquote>
           <div>help me find a good minimum of reviews</div>
         </blockquote>
-        <div>The AI Agent pulls sample data via the Postgres MCP to determine that a 10K vote minimum would work.</div>
-        <div>It gives me confidence seeing the results are grounded in reality and not just some hallucination.</div>
+        <div>The AI Agent gets the distribution of data and some sample results to determine that a 10K vote minimum would give the best results.
+It's great seeing the results are grounded in reality and not just some hallucination.</div>
       </td>
       <td align="center"><a href="https://youtube.com/shorts/UTqmeiC2xU8"><img src="https://github.com/user-attachments/assets/7e2a82a4-dc5c-4c1e-89fe-8d8061fb2af9"/></a></td>
     </tr>